Delhi under cloud of smog, considers traffic measures to ease pollution

 Delhi authorities have blamed the governments of nearby states of Haryana and Punjab for compounding the city's problems by allowing farmers to burn paddy stubble ahead of the wheat sowing season, even though the practice is banned.

-Modi's government urged people not to use the pollution problem for political gain.
+Prime Minister Narendra Modi's government urged people not to use pollution for political gain.

 "If we engage in any blame game, the issue won't get resolved.
 The problem right now is Delhi's 20 million people are finding it difficult to breathe," said Anil Madhav Dave, federal environment minister.

-(Additional reporting by Douglas Busvine, Aditya Kalra and Malini Menon; Editing by Mike Collett-White)
+Additional reporting by Krishna Das, Douglas Busvine, Aditya Kalra and Malini Menon; Editing by Mike Collett-White